HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Switch_Properties.md

 The maxHeight property determines the maximum height of the widget’s bounding box.
 The value may be set using DP (Device Independent Pixels), Percentage, or Pixels.
 The maxHeight value overrides the preferred, or “autogrow” height, if the maxHeight is less than the derived content height of the widget.

-Syntax
+# Syntax

+{% highlight VoltMx %}
 maxHeight
+{% endhighlight %}

-Type
+# Type

 Number

-Read/Write
+# Read/Write

 Read + Write

-Example
+# Example

-{% highlight voltMx %}//Sample code to set the maxHeight property for widgets by using DP, Percentage and Pixels. frmHome.widgetID.maxHeight = "50dp";
+{% highlight VoltMx %}//Sample code to set the maxHeight property for widgets by using DP, Percentage and Pixels. frmHome.widgetID.maxHeight = "50dp";

 frmHome.widgetID.maxHeight = "10%";